TanjidHasanXZ/Business-Data-Management-Analysis/README.md

-# Business Partner Master Data & Sales Analysis
+# Business Data Management & Analysis

 ## Project Overview
 This project focuses on managing Business Partner Master Data using **MySQL** and **Excel**.
 It includes: